NCBI-Hackathons/hackathon_v001_rnaseq/README.md

 where WORK is a work directory on the instance with at least ~three times as much space as the sample FASTQs demand.
 The pipeline is run as follows.

-1. Download and align data with align.py.
+a) Download and align data with align.py.
 Command-line parameters can be viewed by running
 ```
 python align.py --help
 ```